 Here is Truro, Cornwall's (small) capital, with its 20th century cathedral; Falmouth, resort town and cargo/cruise ship/yacht port, superbly sited; and the glorious Helford River.
 Trewithen, Trelissick, Glendurgan, Trebah, Heligan (Lost Gardens of) and Caerhays are among the finest gardens.
 In the very middle of Cornwall, Lanhydrock house is very special, so is its garden.
 Not the greatest area for beaches, but good sandy ones near Veryan and Portscatho, in St Mawes, and around Falmouth and the Helford River's mouth.
 Not to be missed is St Just-in-Roseland's churchyard; nor - within easy reach - is The Eden Project (see South Cornwall).

-Rosevine: little Roseland Peninsula hamlet just minutes from sandy Porthcurnick Beach (bathing waters, rock pools) and coastal paths; two hotels serve lunch/dinner to non-residents.
-Portscatho (shops, galleries), 2 miles or 20 minutes by coastal path; St Mawes, 6; Truro (Cornwall's capital), 10 miles via King Harry Car Ferry.
+Rosevine: little Roseland Peninsula hamlet just minutes from sandy Porthcurnick beach (bathing waters, rock pools, seasonal beach café) and the Coast Path; two hotels serve lunch/dinner to non-residents.
+Portscatho (shops, galleries), 2 miles or 20 minutes by Coast Path; St Mawes, 6 miles; Truro (Cornwall's capital), 10 miles via King Harry Car Ferry.
 Lots of unspoilt beaches around.